What Carole From 'The Tiger King' Is Doing Now

-Carole Baskin, savior of wild cats and number one fan of leopard print tunics, is the subject of many recent headlines due to the release of the Netflix docuseries, The Tiger King, which began streaming today.
-The Tiger King, which focuses on the trials and tribulations of wild cat zookeeper and breeder Joe Exotic (also known as Joseph Maldano-Passage now), introduces Carole Baskin as his nemesis.
+Carole Baskin, savior of wild cats and number one fan of leopard print tunics, is the subject of many recent headlines due to the release of the Netflix docu-series, The Tiger King, which began streaming today.
+The Tiger King, which focuses on the trials and tribulations of wild cat zookeeper and breeder Joe Exotic (also known as Joseph Maldonado-Passage now), introduces Carole Baskin as his nemesis.

 After spending years collecting wild cats and touring around with them, hitting up shopping malls and curating magic shows, Joe Exotic eventually opened an off-road zoo called the Garold Wayne Exotic Animal Memorial Park, or GW Zoo, located in Wynnewood, Oklahoma.
 Spanning 16 acres, Exotic hosted at least 1,000 wild animals, including tigers, lions, bears, and alligators.
 He attracted crowds of folks who were eager to observe these animals in much closer proximity than you would at a real zoo or wild animal park.
 They were even allowed to pet and play with the cubs.
 Exotic made a killing with his private zoo — he even ended up opening a bar and restaurant nearby.